mihaelataranu/EyeTrackingStudy/README.md

 The script 'prepare_analysis.Rmd' will import the merged file 'dataAll.csv' containing both the Pupil Lab and the Boris data and prepare it for analysis and visulisations.
 A predefined function will be employed to filter out all rows that are not actual fixations (other behaviors).

 ## Contact
-The data pre-processing as well as visualisations have been conducted by Aske Svane Qvist, research assistant on the project.
-If you have any comments or questions as to how the data cleaning, tidying, and visualisation have been done, feel free to contact me:
+The data pre-processing as well as visualizations have been conducted by Aske Svane Qvist under the supervision of Mihaela Taranu.
+If you have any comments or questions as to how the data cleaning, tidying, and visualisation have been done, feel free to contact Aske:
 > __Aske Svane Qvist__<br>
 > Mail: askesvane@gmail.com<br>
 > Tlf. +45 52430411

+For questions relating this study, the results and their interpretation, please feel free to contact me: > __Mihaela Taranu__<br>
+> Mail: mihaela.taranu@cas.au.dk<br>